MenuSkip to content

 - Events & Programs

 All Levels | Make the most of your investment in time and money by making a game plan for AWP.
 Don’t wait until you get there to look through the catalog, find out if you know anyone else going, or realize you wish you’d emailed an important contact ahead of time to see if you could grab coffee.
 We’ll explore mini lessons on networking, the AWP app, and designing your strategy to not get lost in the sea of thousands of writers.
 You’ll leave with contacts, confidence, and a plan for putting your ticket money to work for your writing career.

-Paulette Perhach’s writing has been published in the New York Times, ELLE, Slate, Cosmopolitan, Marie Claire, and Vice.
+Paulette Perhach’s writing has been published in the New York Times, Elle, Vice, Slate, Inc., McSweeney’s Internet Tendency, Hobart, Vice, Yoga Journal, Cosmopolitan, Marie Claire, Glamour, and The Stranger.
 She’s worked for Health and Coastal Living magazines, as well as various newspapers.
-Hugo House, a nationally recognized writing center in Seattle, awarded her the Made at Hugo House fellowship in 2013.
-She was nominated for the 2016 BlogHer Voices of the Year award for her essay, “Fuck Off Fund,” which is anthologized in Freshman Year of Life from Flatiron Books.
+In 2013, Hugo House selected her as a Made at Hugo House Fellow.

-She blogs about money at fuckofffund.com and keeps a casual podcast called Can We Talk About Money?
+She keeps a casual podcast about creativity and money called Can We Talk About Money?

 Learn more and read her work at PaulettePerhach.com.